 Demographic Data for COVID-19 & Aging Research

 MiCDA affiliates lead major studies of aging that serve as critical infrastructure for the field.
 Because these ongoing panel studies follow the same people over time and are designed to be nationally representative, they are well positioned to capture many of the effects of the COVID-19 outbreak – on health and functioning, work, economic resources, and wellbeing.
-In addition, these studies are launching supplemental data collection efforts to study COVID-19, as described below.
+In addition, these studies have conducted supplemental data collection efforts to study COVID-19, as described below.

 Health and Retirement Study